 Spicy Fish Budapest (沸腾鱼乡)

-It’s always a good sign when a Chinese restaurant is buried deep within the city’s Chinatown, and Budapest is no exception.
-You will need to trek out to Monori Center, a 15-minute cab ride from downtown, to find Spicy Fish, one of the leading ambassadors of Chinese food in Budapest.
-Spicy Fish's menu is divided between spicy Sichuan and milder Zhejiang dishes.
-The reason for the seemingly random gastronomic combination of two distant provinces is actually logical: Zhejiang is where most of Budapest's Chinese community hails from, and spicy Sichuan food is simply very popular currently.
+It’s usually a good sign when a Chinese restaurant is buried deep within the city’s Chinatown.
+You will need to journey out to Monori Center, a 15-minute cab ride from downtown, to find one of the best, and priciest, Chinese restaurants in Budapest: Spicy Fish.
+Spicy Fish's menu is divided between mouth-numbing Sichuan and milder Zhejiang dishes.
+The reason for the seemingly random gastronomic combination of two distant provinces is actually logical - Zhejiang is where most of Budapest's Chinese community hails from, and spicy Sichuan food is simply very popular currently.

 On most days, a moneyed and chic Chinese crowd can be observed sharing plates over the round tables.
 If you're hungry, try the Dongpo pork (€11), a signature dish from Zhejiang, which is a thick cut of braised pork belly with a crispy skin and fall-apart-tender meat.
 The Sichuanese classics—Chongqing spicy chicken (laziji), silky mapo tofu, Yuxiang shredded pork (fish-fragrant pork)—are excellent, but the star of the show is the namesake spicy fish (shui zhu yu; €17), perfect for three people, in which shreds of carp filet swim in a sea of chilis and Sichuan peppercorns.

 Spicy Fish isn't cheap, so it's best to go for a special event, although if you share plates within a group, you're unlikely to have to pay more than €30 per person, including a couple of beers.